brenner-tobias/addon-cloudflared/cloudflared/DOCS.md

 Cloudflare which blocks requests outside your country.

-You can also use Cloudflare Access to present an authentication page before users are able to access Home Assistant, see the [self-hosted applications](https://developers.cloudflare.com/cloudflare-one/applications/configure-apps/self-hosted-apps/) docs.
+You can also use Cloudflare Access to present an authentication page before users are able to access Home Assistant, see the [self-hosted applications][self-hosted-applications] docs.

 ## Domain Name and Cloudflare Set-Up